vfarcic/devops24/manuscript/05-chart-museum.md

 Now we are ready to explore Helm repositories with *ChartMuseum*.

-## ChartMuseum
+## Using ChartMuseum

 Just as [Docker Registry](https://docs.docker.com/registry/) is a place where we can publish our container images and make them accessible to others, we can use Chart repository to accomplish similar goals with our Charts.

 A Chart repository is a location where packaged Charts can be stored and retrieved.
 We'll use [ChartMuseum](https://github.com/kubernetes-helm/chartmuseum) for that.
-There aren't many other solutions to choose from.
-We can say that we chose it because there were no alternatives.
+There aren't many other solutions to choose.
+We can say that we picked it because there were no alternatives.
 That will change soon.
 I'm sure that Helm Charts will become integrated into general purpose repositories.
 At the time of this writing (June 2018), Charts are already supported by JFrog's [Artifactory](https://www.jfrog.com/confluence/display/RTF/Helm+Chart+Repositories).
-You could easily build one yourself, if you're adventurous.
+You could easily build one yourself if you're adventurous.
 All you'd need is a way to store `index.yaml` file that contains all the Charts and an API that could be used to push and retrieve packages.
 Anything else would be a bonus, not a requirement.

 That's it.
 That's all the explanation you need, except a note that we'll go with the easiest solution.
-We won't build a Charts repository ourselves nor we are going to pay for Artifactory.
+We won't build a Charts repository ourselves, nor we are going to pay for Artifactory.
 We'll use ChartMuseum.

 ChartMuseum is already available in the official Helm repository.
 We'll add it to your Helm installation just in case you removed it accidentally.